Notice of Privacy Information Practices

 - Treatment alternatives, Health-related benefits and services.
 We may use or disclose your protected health information for purposes of contacting you to inform you of treatment alternatives or health-related benefits and services that may be of interest to you.

-- Any other areas that Peter Becker Community may disclose your PHI for the following purposes: (Birth date, directory or listing, obituary notice, hospitalization notice or posting, prayer list, any company newsletter, picture, welcome posting, etc).
+- Any other areas that Peter Becker Community may disclose your PHI for the following purposes: (Birth date, directory or listing, obituary notice, hospitalization notice or posting, prayer list, newsletter, picture, welcome posting, etc.).
 This information may be used in written materials or posted in public areas.

 - Health care operations.
 We may use or disclose your protected health information to perform certain functions within our organization.
 These uses or disclosures are necessary to operate our organization and to make sure that our Residents/Clients receive quality care.
 For example, we may use your protected health information to review our treatment and services and to evaluate the performance of our staff in caring for you.
 We may combine protected health information about many of our Resident/Clients to determine whether certain services are effective or whether additional services should be provided.
 We may disclose your protected health information to physicians, nurses, nursing assistants, medication aides, rehabilitation therapy specialists, technicians, medical and nursing students, and other personnel for review and learning purposes.
 We also may combine protected health information with information from other health care providers or facilities to compare how we are doing and see where we can make improvements in the care and services offered to our Resident/Clients.
 We may remove information that identifies you from this set of protected health information so that others may use the information to study health care and health care delivery without learning the specific identities of our Resident/Clients.

-- Uses or disclosures made pursuant to your written authorization.
+2. Uses or disclosures made pursuant to your written authorization

 - In most circumstances when we use or disclose psychotherapy notes made by a mental health professional to document or analyze a conversation in a counseling session.